 Faculty-led study abroad can provide an important dimension to a student's learning experience.
 Organizing such programs requires substantial preparation and effort.
 Before planning a program abroad, please consult with the Office of International Education (ext.
 3117) to receive program proposal guidelines and requirements.
-Faculty directors must complete the CSU Stanislaus International Program Requirements and must receive written authorization from the Office of the Provost in order to take students out of the country.
+Faculty directors must complete the Stanislaus State International Program Requirements and must receive written authorization from the Office of the Provost in order to take students out of the country.
 No program may leave the country without receiving this authorization.
 Proposals must be made at least one year before departure date.

 Professional Development Abroad

-CSU Stanislaus has exchange relationships with many universities outside the United States.
+Stanislaus State has exchange relationships with many universities outside the United States.
 Whether you are seeking a sabbatical year assignment in a foreign country, a Fulbright lecturing fellowship, a development project, or a winter term assignment in Mexico, the Office of International Education, at Ext.
 3117 can help.

 If you would like to study outside the U.S. in a month-long summer program, Global Affairs has opportunities for which faculty can apply.